 COVID-19 has had major effect on the sewing industry.
-Many people are making reusable fabric masks and it doesn’t look like that will slow any time soon.
+Many people made reusable fabric masks (and still are).
 In “quarantine mode” lots of people have taken up new hobbies and sewing has been a top choice.
 Think about it, after months of social distancing and Netlfix or Prime bingeing, who hasn’t been inspired by Making the Cut or Amazing Interiors?

 Yes, the pandemic has sewing machines flying off shelves, with many popular models out of stock.
 Luckily there are many models and lots of brands to chose from so you’re in luck.

 Read on for recommendations for the best sewing machines 2022, followed by a guide to help you through your purchase process so you don’t get overwhelmed.
 Lots of tips and insights along the way too.
 Let’s get to it!